Skip to main content

 Schneeschuhwandern in Davos Klosters

-Die Pischa-Bahn transportiert bequem hinauf auf 2500 Meter über Meer.
+Die Pischa-Bahn transportiert dich bequem hinauf auf 2500 Meter über Meer.
 Von hier aus startet die Schneeschuhtour hinab über verschneite Hänge und am Schluss durch den verschneiten Arvenwald zurück zur Talstation.
-Wer es sportlich mag, kann die Route auch bergaufwärts machen. Übrigens, Schneeschuhe können Sie direkt bei der Pischa-Talstation mieten.
+Wer es sportlich mag, kann die Route auch bergaufwärts machen. Übrigens, Schneeschuhe kannst du direkt bei der Pischa-Talstation mieten.

 More